bookofproofs/bookofproofs.github.io/_sources/history/18th-century/binet.md

 * In 1816 not only did Binet become an inspector of studies at the École Polytechnique but he also became an editor of the edition of Lagrange's Mécanique analytique Ⓣ(Analytical mechanics) that was being prepared two years after Lagrange died.
 * Jean-Baptiste-Joseph Delambre was appointed as the professor of astronomy at the College in 1807 and from around 1815 Binet was appointed as his assistant.
 * Delambre died in August 1822 and, in the following year, Binet was appointed to fill the vacant chair of astronomy at the Collège de France.
-* In 1820 Binet had married Marie Eléonore Ménard Dubourg (1798-1860).
-* They had a son Paul Jacques Binet (1822-1878) who married Marie Anne Cramail (1829-1903) in 1856.
-* They had a son Paul Jacques Marie Binet (1865-1940) and we give these details of Binet's son and his grandson since both maintained the family tradition and were students at the École Polytechnique.
-* Binet's son entered in 1842 while his grandson entered in 1884.
 * In 1825 François Arago, who was professor of applied analysis, and Binet, who was inspector of studies, wrote a joint letter in which they complained about the lack of knowledge of practical mathematics attained by Cauchy's students.
 * As with Binet's criticisms, there was no suggestion that what Cauchy taught was anything but top quality, rather the complains were that it was not appropriate for students at the École Polytechnique.
 * We should note that on a personal level Binet and Cauchy were friends both being staunch Royalists.